 You can use the YTM or yield-to-maturity formula.
 It is the total amount of money an investor anticipates if the bond reaches maturity.
 The rate of YTM is expressed annually.
 The YTM formula can be complex but it is useful in evaluating bonds.
 So, here’s the formula: YTM is equal to the nth root of the bonds face value over its present value.
 Then, you subtract one from the outcome.

-A bond agreement is a document that protects an investor’s investment.
+A bond agreement is a business document that protects an investor’s investment.
 Without one, the investor’s money is at risk of fraud.
 It is like giving away money without a cause.
 If you want to know what it looks like, check our sample templates above.